victorchanglee/SpinVibe/docs/paper.md

 lattice dynamics and molecular electronic structure calculations.
 In addition, `SpinVibe` enables the parametric analysis of $T_1$ under different factors, including temperature, crystal/molecule orientation and applied magnetic fields.
-The code is written in Python3 and is MPI-parallelized over phonon modes and $q$-points using `mpi4py`.
+The code is written in Python and is MPI-parallelized over phonon modes and $q$-points using `mpi4py`.

 ![.\label{fig:spinvibe}](spinvibe.png)

 *Figure 1: Schematic representation of the SpinVibe framework.
-The spin Hamiltonian, derived from quantum chemistry calculations, and the phonon modes, obtained from quantum solid-state simulations, are merged within SpinVibe to compute spin–phonon relaxation dynamics and T1 under various environmental factors.*
+The spin Hamiltonian, derived from quantum chemistry calculations, and the phonon modes, obtained from quantum solid-state simulations, are merged within SpinVibe to compute spin–phonon relaxation dynamics and $T_1$ under various environmental factors.*

 # Statement of need